MetaMask/metamask-extension/docs/porting_to_new_environment.md

 - reload (function) - Will be called when MetaMask would like to reload its own context.
 - openWindow ({ url }) - Will be called when MetaMask would like to open a web page.
 It will be passed a single `options` object with a `url` key, with a string value.
 - getVersion() - Should return the current MetaMask version, as described in the current `CHANGELOG.md` or `app/manifest.json`.
-- encryptor - An object that includes two methods:
-  - encrypt(password, object) - returns a Promise of a string that is ready for storage.
-  - decrypt(password, encryptedString) - Accepts the encrypted output of `encrypt` and returns a Promise of a restored `object` as it was encrypted.

 #### [metamask.getState()](https://github.com/MetaMask/metamask-extension/blob/master/app/scripts/metamask-controller.js#L241)